marioroy/clearmod/README.md

 # ClearMod

-Run [XanMod](https://github.com/xanmod) Kernels on [Clear Linux](https://www.clearlinux.org) with ease.
+Run the [XanMod Edge](https://github.com/xanmod) kernel on [Clear Linux](https://www.clearlinux.org) with ease.

-The motivation comes from liking the XanMod kernel and opportunity to run a preempt-enabled Linux kernel.
-The XanMod kernels are configured to run equally well on all x86-64 CPUs with minimum support of x86-64-v3.
-Additionally, I enable the NTFS3 file-system driver, and NTSync or WineSync module for fast kernel-backed Wine.
-The Edge, Main, and RT variants include le9's patchset, providing anon and clean file pages protection under memory pressure.
+The motivation comes from liking the Clear and XanMod Linux kernels and opportunity to run a preempt-enabled kernel with the [BORE](https://github.com/firelzrd/bore-scheduler) (Burst-Oriented Response Enhancer) CPU Scheduler.
+They run equally well on all x86-64 CPUs with minimum support of x86-64-v3.

+The XanMod Edge flavor includes NTSync (for fast kernel-backed Wine) and le9's patchset (providing anon and clean file pages protection under memory pressure).

-In March 2024, I added support to build Clear's native kernel with BORE, and enable preemption.
+In March 2024, I added support to build Clear's native kernel.
+Support for the XanMod LTS, Main, and RT variants were removed.

 ## Preparation and configuration